What are the cabins like and who will be living with me?

 Will I be homesick?

-We send all new campers the DVD, The Secret Ingredients of Summer Camp Success which has some great advice on helping to make the transition to camp easier.
+We share a video with all new campers called The Secret Ingredients of Summer Camp Success, which has some great advice on helping to make the transition to camp easier.
 Make sure you watch it with your family.

 How’s the food?

 Campers love the food!
 Our chef has been at Timanous for over 30 years and knows what kids like.
 We eat in the “barn” and meals are served family style.
 You will change tables each week so you’ll meet campers of all ages.
 A salad bar and vegetarian dishes are offered each meal.
 Snacks are provided every afternoon.
 You will not go hungry at Timanous.
 There are picnics, Saturday night cookouts, and other special meals throughout the summer.
 We are a nut-free camp.
 Special attention is given to our campers with food allergies by our chef and nursing staff to make sure they are not exposed to any potential allergens and that they feel comfortable with our food offerings.